jeswanth1212/Aura_Plus/README.md

 - Sessions are stored in localStorage with the key `aura_sessions`
 - The format is an object with session IDs as keys
 - A separate `user_sessions` list keeps track of all sessions for a user
+- In offline mode, the app will still function using localStorage only